sfmiller940/modules/README.md

 ##Drupal Modules##
 This folder contains two Drupal modules:
-* WebformEmail sends a dynamic confirmation email to the user upon completion of a Webform.
+* WebformEmail - Sends a dynamic confirmation email to the user upon webform submission.
-* webformxml sends the data from a submitted webform as XML via HTTP.
+* webformxml - Formats webform submissions into XML and then sends XML to any URL as an HTTP request.